 We may ask for evidence if circumstances have changed in the past 18 months.
-Please read the information about shared or joint residence that we cover below.
+Please read the information about shared or joint residence that we cover later.

 Normal Home Address

-In deciding which is your Normal Home Address we would not usually accept an address if:
+In deciding your Normal Home Address we would not usually accept an address if:

 - You or your family has a second home elsewhere as a main residence.
 We expect that you have sold, or leased through an agency, your previous property or that a lease agreement on a property you previously rented has expired and that you have no other residence.